mandober/bing-bash/README.md

 across several individual functions, as subroutines)

 * `bb_typeof`
-  Identify given string as set or unset variable, array, shell keyword, etc.
+  Identify given string as set or unset variable, array, shell keyword, etc.  Dump variables, pretty print arrays and their attributes.
-  Dump variables (pretty print arrays) and their attributes.
+  Started as a function mostly used to pretty dump array to the screen, became a function to type and qualify names passes to it.
+Still, when used with variable gives info about it such as its value and attributes.
+Variable are passed by name (without $ sign).
+With `-t` option, only the type, as a single word is returned.
+Types returned are: unset variable, variable, indexed array, associative array; also the types returned by `type` builin: alias, keyword, function, builtin or file.

 * `bb_explode`
   Convert a string to array by splitting it by substring which can be a